mfp20/grblHAL_core/README.md

 static stepper_t steps_buffer[STEPS_BUFFER_SIZE];
 ```

+As we reduce the planner buffer size, STEPS_BUFFER_SIZE is defined as "half of the memory not used by the planner block buffer".
+The other half is used to increase the segment buffer size.

 Then we turned the old variable into a pointer to currently running steps data

 ```c
 static stepper_t *st;
 ```

+The interrupt handler manages the pointer in order to execute the right steps_buffer element.

 [TODO]
+* write `execute_steps()`

 #### 4.3.1. st_prep_segment_buffer()